 Mark Morton is a double bass recitalist and concerto performer who has been a featured soloist on many radio broadcasts, including NPR’s Performance Today, WGBH in Boston, and WQXR in New York.
 He is principal bass of the Columbus (Ohio) Symphony Orchestra.
 Morton earned undergraduate and graduate degrees from Juilliard, where he was only the second bassist to receive that institution’s Doctor of Musical Arts degree.
 He is the first-prize winner of the International Society of Bassists Solo Competition, and was the assistant double bass instructor to Gary Karr at The Hartt School of Music.
 Morton is Artistic Director of the American School of Double Bass and currently Assistant Professor of Double Bass at Texas Tech Univ.
 He has authored the “Dr. Morton” series of books on bass playing and articles for Strings, Bass World, and American String Teacher magazines and the New Grove Dictionary of Music and Musicians.
 He recorded two critically acclaimed albums of standard bass repertoire, Thresholds and Russian Rendezvous and, with Gary Karr, a CD of Paul Ramsier’s bass music.

-"All too often, the double bass is an instrument that is, in the words of our previous president, "misunderestimated."
+“All too often, the double bass is an instrument that is, in the words of our previous president, “misunderestimated.’
+While it is frequently used to secure the low end of an orchestra, playing sustained tones and ostinati, the bass also has extensive capacities as a solo instrument.
 It has a much wider range than is frequently employed in ensemble contexts.
-Effects too are underutilized in mainstream concert music; harmonics, in particular, can sound quite evocative on double bass.
-An object lesson in this regard is Christopher Roberts new recording on Cold Blue, Trios for Deep Voices, which includes not one, but three bassists Trios is inspired in part by Roberts 1981 trip to New Guinea.
-The sound of the countrys wildlife and music-making with natives in the Star Mountains both subtly infiltrate the proceedings; 'birdcalls' and percussive effects can be heard throughout the CD.
+Effects too are underutilized in mainstream concert music; harmonics, in particular, can sound quite evocative on double bass.… An object lesson in this regard is Christopher Roberts’s new recording on Cold Blue, Trios for Deep Voices, which includes not one, but three bassists.… Trios is inspired in part by Roberts’ 1981 trip to New Guinea.
+The sound of the country’s wildlife and music-making with natives in the Star Mountains both subtly infiltrate the proceedings; birdcalls and percussive effects can be heard throughout the CD.
 Roberts is also influenced by minimalism to a certain degree, creating great swaths of overlapping repetitions and drone-based passages.
-For instance, on the albums opener, 'Hornbills,' the big, thick chords sounded by the three bassits are truly thrilling to hear.
-Trios contains a haunting lyricism as well.
-This is particularly evident in the final movement, 'Mesto,' which contains soaring solo melodies and supple pantonal harmonies deployed in frequent dynamic swells.
-By the end of the CD, any negative preconceptions the listener may have had about the double bass will doubtless be dispelled."
-Christian Carey, Sequenza21
+For instance, on the album’s opener, Hornbills, the big, thick chords sounded by the three bassits are truly thrilling to hear.… Trios contains a haunting lyricism as well.
+This is particularly evident in the final movement, Mesto, which contains soaring solo melodies and supple pantonal harmonies deployed in frequent dynamic swells.” —Christian Carey, Sequenza21and Signal to Noise magazine

 “This CD is especially refreshing because it has been released at a time when contemporary composers are tempted to jump on the trendy bandwagon of world music and are tempted to paint their music with the superficial colors of expedient globalism.
 Robertson on the other hand has adeptly avoided the trap of exoticism.